 Neuropsychological evaluation focuses primarily on a student’s learning profile, and while information about a student’s learning profile greatly informs the transition assessment, a transition assessment gives equal weight to a student’s daily living skills, social skills, coping skills, pre-vocational skills, and self-advocacy skills.
 While transition assessments provide detailed recommendations related to current educational programming and transition services, a strong focus of transition assessment is the student’s readiness to function in postsecondary learning or training, daily living, community and employment settings.

 Transition planning assessment is billed at a flat rate fee.
-This includes a 60-minute intake session with parents, 90-minute intake with student, 2-3 hours of office testing with the student and written report with recommendations.
-Testing is often booked as two 2-hour sessions or on a full day, depending on the students ability to sustain attention and effort.
-A 60-minute parent feedback session to review the report and discuss implementation of recommendations is often scheduled several weeks after the student testing sessions.
+This includes a 60-minute intake session with parents, 60-minute intake with student, 2-3 hours of additional office testing with the student and written report with recommendations.
+Testing is often booked as two 2-hour sessions or on a full day, depending on the student’s ability to sustain attention and effort.

 The cost of a transition planning assessment is $3800.
 When a more comprehensive assessment is needed, including a school, home, or community observation, there is an additional charge of $1400.
 We require a 50% payment at the time of the parent intake appointment and the balance at the second student testing session.
 We accept personal checks and all major credit and debit cards.